-Dr. Lori A. Orlando, MD MHS is an Associate Professor of Medicine and Associate Director of the Precision Medicine Program in the Center for Applied Genomics and Precision Medicine at Duke University.
+Dr. Lori A. Orlando, MD MHS MMCI is a Professor of Medicine and Director of the Precision Medicine Program in the Center for Applied Genomics and Precision Medicine at Duke University.
 She attended Tulane Medical Center for both medical school (1994-1998) and Internal Medicine residency (1998-2000).
 There she finished AOA and received a number of awards for teaching and clinical care from the medical school and the residency programs, including the Musser-Burch-Puschett award in 2000 for academic excellence.
 After completing her residency, she served as Chief Medical Resident in Internal Medicine (2001) and then completed a Health Services Research Fellowship at Duke University Medical Center (2002-2004).
 In 2004 she also received her MHS from the Clinical Research Training Program at Duke University and joined the academic faculty at Duke.
 In 2005 she received the Milton W. Hamolsky Award for Outstanding Junior Faculty by the Society of General Internal Medicine.
 Her major research interests are decision making and patient preferences, implementation research, risk stratification for targeting preventive health services, and decision modeling.
 From 2004-2009 she worked with Dr. David Matchar in the Center for Clinical Heath Policy Research (CCHPR), where she specialized in decision modeling, decision making, and technology assessments.
 In 2009 she began working with Dr. Geoffrey Ginsburg in what is now the Center for Applied Genomics and Precision Medicine (CAGPM) and in 2014 she became the director of the Center’s Precision Medicine Program.
 Since joining the CAGPM she has been leading the development and implementation of MeTree, a patient-facing family health history based risk assessment and clinical decision support program designed to facilitate the uptake of risk stratified evidence-based guidelines.
 MeTree was designed to overcome the major barriers to collecting and using high quality family health histories to guide clinical care and has been shown to be highly effective when integrated into primary care practices.
 This effort started with the Genomic Medicine Model, a multi-institutional project, whose goal was to implement personalized medicine in primary care practices.
 The success of that project has led to funding as part of NHGRI’s IGNITE (Implementing Genomics in Clinical Practice) network.
 She is currently testing methods for integrating patient preferences and decision making processes into clinical decision support recommendations for patients and providers to facilitate management of patients’ risk for chronic disease using mHealth and other behavioral interventions.

 Education and Training